stax76/OpenWithPlusPlus/README.md

 # Open with++

+Warning: Certain shell extensions including Open with++ break certain items in the [Win+X menu](https://www.digitalcitizen.life/simple-questions-what-winx-menu-how-access-it) in Windows 10.

 Open with++ is a shell extension which adds a customizable context menu to the Windows File Explorer.
 It allows to execute a command line on the selected files and folders.
+A common task is to open files with an application like using the regular Open with menu.

 Feature requests and usage questions are welcome.

-Warning: Certain shell extensions including Open with++ break certain items in the [Win+X menu](https://www.digitalcitizen.life/simple-questions-what-winx-menu-how-access-it) in Windows 10.
+## Screenshot

 ![](https://raw.githubusercontent.com/stax76/OpenWithPlusPlus/master/Main.png)

-## Help

-Open with++ allows to add customized context menu items in the Windows File Explorer either on top level or in a sub menu.
-Open with++ is a context menu shell extension that allows you to quickly open the selected files or folders with the customized commands.
-It adds a menu on top level or as submenu with customized menu items to the shell context menu when right clicking files or folders in Windows File Explorer.

 ## Setup